microsoft/pai/docs/manual/cluster-admin/troubleshooting.md

  1. The NVIDIA drivers should be installed correctly.
 Use `nvidia-smi` to confirm.
  2. [nvidia-container-runtime](https://github.com/NVIDIA/nvidia-container-runtime) is installed, and configured as the default runtime of docker.
 Use `docker info -f "{{json .DefaultRuntime}}"` to confirm.

-If the GPU number shown in web portal is wrong, check the [hivedscheduler and VC configuration](./how-to-set-up-virtual-clusters.md).
+If the GPU number shown in webportal is wrong, check the [hivedscheduler and VC configuration](./how-to-set-up-virtual-clusters.md).

 ### NvidiaSmiDoubleEccError
 This is a kind of alert from the alert manager.
-It means that Nvidia cards from the related nodes have double ecc errors.
+It means that NVIDIA cards from the related nodes have double ecc errors.
 When this alert occurs, the nodes related will be automatically cordoned by the alert manager.
 After the problem is resolved, you can uncordon the node manually with the following command:
 ```bash